2021 AFC Divisional playoff game (Buffalo–Kansas City): Aftermath and reactions

 The game was hailed as one of the greatest modern NFL playoff games, with some commentators initially proclaiming it not only as the best playoff game in history, but one of the greatest games ever played.
 It was the finale to a divisional round where every game came down to its final play; the other three games played that weekend were decided by game-winning field goals.

-Buffalo fans were quick to refer to the game as "13 Seconds".
-Erik Brady of The Buffalo News equated the loss to the phenomenon of triskaidekaphobia, the fear or avoidance of the number 13, especially the coincidence that the 13th tarot card depicts The Grim Reaper, the subject of Andy Reid's motivational talk to Patrick Mahomes in the final seconds of regulation.

 Early figures showed CBS averaging 34.5 million viewers for the game, but parent company ViacomCBS later said it was closer to 43 million, with a peak of 51.6 million at its frenetic conclusion.
 It was the highest-rated divisional game on any network since the 2017 playoffs.
 In the Chiefs' home market of Kansas City, 90 percent of households tuned in at the game's climax.
-On Twitter, Dan Rather, Stephen A. Smith, Candace Parker, and Magic Johnson were among those reacting to the game's wild ending.
+On Twitter, Dan Rather, Stephen A. Smith, Candace Parker, and Magic Johnson were among those reacting to the game's ending.

 Immediately after the game-winning touchdown pass, Mahomes ran across the field to locate Allen, where the two quarterbacks embraced and exchanged words of respect.
 Even before the game took place commentators drew comparisons between the competitive rivalry between Mahomes and Allen, who combined for over 700 passing yards and 7 touchdowns in the game, and that of Tom Brady and Peyton Manning.
 Upton Bell compared the matchup favorably to The Greatest Game Ever Played; he said, "I've been watching football for 75 years, and nothing compares to this Buffalo–Kansas City game.
 I have never seen two quarterbacks in a playoff game play at a higher level than Allen and Mahomes.
 I was at the 1958 Colts–Giants championship, and that doesn't compare to this game."